dAAAb/vTuber-Virtual-Production-Studio-Assets/README.md

 To see beta version builds, please vist my github repo.

 ## Versions Of This Camera System
 There are different versions of this suite.
-This is the BOILERPLATE version that will run in the Editor and in Play Mode to demonstrate the concept of Virtual Productions.
+This is the BOILERPLATE version that will run in the Editor and in Play Mode to demonstrate the controls of the camera system and workflow of a virtual studio and designed to be extended.

 **vTuberStudioAssets_v1.unitypackage**
 This package